AnthonyBloomer/ezflix/README.md

 python ezflix.py "The Man in the High Castle"
 ```

-You can also pass an optional argument "latest" to watch the latest episode.
+You can also pass an optional argument "latest" to watch the latest episode of a given TV series.
 For example:

 ```bash
 python ezflix.py "South Park" latest